HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 - In OpenXR mode, there is a bug which prevents the controller to disconnect properly which results into the controllers not being able to disable correctly (ControllerManager.cs)
 - AR_VR_Toggle: Since there is a delay in switching the depth testing on and off, the implementation is made that depth testing is enabled on startup when checked.
 This leads to an error in the Varjo SDK that depth testing is also enabled inside VR.
 This should resolve when switching to AR and back again to VR.
 It is thus mostly recommended to start your scene in AR when using depth testing or deactivate it when using VR.
 Of course you might also use this behaviour in VR to interact with your real hands but not recommended as it could be fixed in a future release.

-#### There is an tracking issue with the Varjo system currently - further information will be added into this documentation.

-- Refer to the [GitHub](https://github.com/HIVE-ResearchGroup/OpenXR_Varjo_Template/issues) page for further information about current issues.
+Refer to the [GitHub](https://github.com/HIVE-ResearchGroup/OpenXR_Varjo_Template/issues) page for further information about current issues.